 In Graves disease, additional treatment may be needed for the eye and skin symptoms.
-Eye symptoms may be helped by elevating the head of the bed, by applying eye drops, by sleeping with the eyelids taped shut, and, occasionally, by taking selenium or diuretics (drugs that hasten fluid excretion).
+Eye symptoms may be helped by elevating the head of the bed, by applying eye drops, by sleeping with the eyelids taped shut, and, occasionally, by taking selenium, teprotumumab, or diuretics (medications that hasten fluid excretion).
 Double vision may be helped by using eyeglass prisms.
 Finally, corticosteroids taken by mouth, x-ray treatment to the orbits, or eye surgery may be needed if the eyes are severely affected.
 Corticosteroid creams or ointments can help relieve the itching and hardness of the abnormal skin.
 Often the problem disappears without treatment months or years later.

 Drugs Mentioned In This Article

 |HEMANGEOL, Inderal, Inderal LA, Inderal XL, InnoPran XL|